Boli-Academy/fullstack-curriculum/lessons/algorithms.md

 - **Algorithms** are common problem solving logics/patterns generally using a certain data structure that can be used to efficiently solve certain classes of problems

 - **Questions/Problems** are just that - they are a problem given to you for solving.
 Problems can be solved in many ways - it is ok to solve a problem in the easiest way that makes sense to you at first.
 But the goal is to eventually figure out and implement a better algorithm and data structure that generally results in a more efficient solution.
 There is no one correct best algorithm / data structure - all solutions will have tradeoffs in terms of the Big O of time vs. space; but there generally is an industry accepted best solution that you have to get familiar with.

-So the usual steps to solve a question is:
+##### Steps to solve a problem:

 1. Find the easiest, naive solution to the problem.
 This will often not be efficient
-  2. If you have time, then find a more efficient solution
+1. If you have time, then find a more efficient solution
-  3. Once you find more than one solution, articulate the tradeoffs between the solutions
+1. Once you find more than one solution, articulate the tradeoffs between the solutions
-  4. If you have even more time, is there a still more efficient solution?
+1. If you have even more time, is there a still more efficient solution?
-  5. From all your solutions, pick one that you think will best serve the current situation
+1. From all your solutions, pick one that you think will best serve the current situation

 ---